CeriosTesting/cerios-builder/README.md

    - Use `buildWithoutRuntimeValidation()` for performance
    - Use `buildWithoutCompileTimeValidation()` for external data
    - Use `buildUnsafe()` only when absolutely necessary
+   - Use `buildDeepFrozen()` for configuration and immutable data
+   - Use `buildDeepSealed()` when you need fixed schemas with mutable values

 4. **Use `setRequiredFields()` for conditional requirements**: When requirements change based on context (e.g., new vs existing records), use dynamic required fields.